Ronnie Hawkins: Career

-Then he and Helm returned to the Rainbow Inn, a local motel in which Hawkins had ensconced the band, and practiced songs from the Hawks' repertoire.
+Then Helm and he returned to the Rainbow Inn, a local motel in which Hawkins had ensconced the band, and practiced songs from the Hawks' repertoire.
 The motel was owned by a local ferry operator, Charlie Halbert, who had helped many musicians just starting out in the business, including Conway Twitty and Elvis Presley.
 When Hawkins offered him the job, Robertson asked how much he would be paid, and Hawkins responded, "Well, son, you won't make much money, but you'll get more pussy than Frank Sinatra."
 Hawkins, with Helm in tow, then went to England to promote his new record, where they met Eddie Cochran and Gene Vincent, who were on tour there.
 Meanwhile, still at the Rainbow Inn, Robertson tried to learn as much of the band's repertoire as he could, in an environment that he recalled as "rockabilly boot camp".

 Before leaving on the trip to England, Hawkins took Robertson to the Delta Supper Club, a notorious hangout in West Helena, where an irate patron had chainsawed the bar down the middle.
 While waiting for Hawkins's and Helm's return, Robertson practiced, listening to stacks of records he had bought in Memphis with his first week's paycheck.
 His haul of music included records by Ray Charles, bluesmen Howlin' Wolf, Muddy Waters, B. B. King, Junior Parker, and T-Bone Walker, rockabilly singer and guitarist Warren Smith, and gospel singer Mahalia Jackson.
 When Hawkins and his new Hawks lineup recorded the album Mojo Man in New York City in 1961, Robertson's lead guitar work showed the influence of other Chicago bluesmen such as Buddy Guy and Otis Rush as well.

-Along with Helm, all The Hawks left Hawkins in 1964 to form a group which came to be named The Band.
+Along with Helm, all the Hawks left Hawkins in 1964 to form a group which came to be named the Band.
 Robertson describes an event that led to the parting in chapter nine of Testimony.
 The decision came after Hawkins tried to prevent Rick Danko's girlfriend from coming to the shows.
 Hawkins wanted the group to mingle with the crowd, and Danko wanted to sit with her instead.
 Other issues included diverging musical interests, and pay.
-Hawkins was often absent from shows, leaving The Hawks to play without him.
+Hawkins was often absent from shows, leaving the Hawks to play without him.
 Levon felt they should be paid more when Hawkins didn't show up.
 There was a confrontation and things came to a head.
 They went to work for Bob Dylan in 1965, touring with him for a year, and were his backup band on The Basement Tapes.
 Hawkins continued to perform and record, and did a few tours in Europe.